markryall/chicanery/README.md

 Currently only ci servers that can provide cctray.xml are supported.
 This includes thoughtworks go, tddium, jenkins, cc.net and several others.

+For a jenkins or hudson server, monitor http://jenkins-server:port/cc.xml

+For a go server, monitor https://go-server:8154/go/cctray.xml

+Basic authentication is supported by passing :user => 'user', :password => 'password' to the Chicanery::Cctray constructor.  https is supported without certificate verification (since go generates a self signed cert that would be rejected without significant messing around).

 ## Plans for world domination

 * monitoring a git repository for push notifications